 Take your time and linger over breakfast – relaxation in the name of the game in Youghal.
 Take a stroll across the road to Memorial Park, sit, smell the sea, and take the air.

 Let the Youghal Clock Gate Tower visit and tour be your first port of call this morning.
 Park to the rear of Youghal Visitor Centre on Market Square.
-The Tower is just paces away and we recommend being at the waiting area about 6 or 7 minutes before your allocated tour time.
-A Youghal Clock Gate Tower tour is an experience is like no other, and is simply a gem in Irelands Ancient East.
+The Tower is just paces away A Youghal Clock Gate Tower tour is an experience like no other.
+It is simply a gem in Irelands Ancient East.
 Here you will hear, see and touch our unique history and walk through the centuries with our storytellers – all of this under the ever-present ticking clock.
 We won’t tell you any more – we want you to experience this delight first-hand.
 Allow an hour for this tour.

-Lunch time – your choices are unlimited…light lunch, full lunch, its all on hand and almost adjacent to the Clock Gate Tower.
-Check out Sage, La Bella Roma by Luigi, The Coffee Pot or Rivergate Café & Restaurant and you won’t be disappointed.
+Lunch time – your choices are unlimited…light lunch, full lunch, its all on hand and no establishment too from from the Clock Gate Tower.
+Check out Sage, La Bella Roma by Luigi, The Coffee Pot , Rivergate Café & Restaurant, Rendezvous, or Priory Coffee, you won’t be disappointed.
 Sit back relax and enjoy….

 Once rested now and fed we recommend you now take a little driving trip to our neighbouring town, Midleton, a mere 25 minute drive.
 Take in The Jameson Experience (Old Midleton Distillery).
 The Jameson Experience is for the history and whiskey enthusiast and is a leap through history.
 You will smell the malted barley drying, have a little taste, you will learn about the “Angels Share and…. we won’t divulge any secrets, but it’s a must.
 The tour takes approximately 90 minutes and during the Summer months pre-booking is advisable.
 While in Midleton, why not leave your car in the large car park by Jameson Old Distillery and dine out.
 O’Donovans Restaurant a few paces away from you offers an exciting Early Birds menu.
 Try it out!